-The eggs are oval shaped, 1/16 in. long, and yellowish to bronze.
+- The eggs are oval shaped, 1/16 inch long, and yellowish to bronze.

-The nymphs hatching from the eggs range in size from 1/10 to ½ inch in length as they progress through five stages called instars.
+- The nymphs hatching from the eggs range in size from 1/10 to 1/2 inch long as they progress through five stages called instars.

 Squash bugs can live through the winter as adults in sheltered places, such as under plant debris, around buildings, or under rocks.
 When adults come out in the spring, they fly to growing cucurbit plants to feed and mate.

 Female squash bugs lay small clusters of eggs (about 20) on the undersides of the leaves, especially between the veins where they form a V. Eggs may also be seen on stems.
 The females usually start appearing in gardens in early June and continue to lay eggs through mid-summer.